10 Best Herbal Juices For Joint Stiffness

 zingiber officinale juice

-Zingiber officinale, commonly known as ginger, has been traditionally used for its anti-inflammatory and analgesic properties, making it a popular ingredient in herbal juices aimed at alleviating joint stiffness.
+Zingiber officinale, commonly known as ginger, has been traditionally used for its anti-inflammatory and analgesic properties, making it a popular choice in herbal juices for alleviating joint stiffness.

 2. Turmeric (Curcuma longa)